EricPezzulo/EricPezzDev/README.md

 ### Usage

-This project can serve as a reference for building a modern web application using SvelteKit and integrating various technologies like Tailwind CSS and AWS S3.
+This project can serve as a reference for building a modern web application using SvelteKit and integrating various technologies like NodeMailer, Ace Editor, and AWS S3.

 ## Contact